saketkc/sra_downloader/README.md

 # sra_downloader
-A pure python way of downloading those reads
+A pure python way of downloading those reads.
+Deprecated.
+See https://github.com/saketkc/pysradb for an updated version.